cclemente/Inferring-Predation-and-Locomotor-Strategies-/README.md

 ---

 ## 📜 Citation
+This dataset is currently unpublished and has not been peer reviewed.
 If you use this dataset or scripts, please cite:

 > Clemente, C. J. (2025). *Inferring Predation and Locomotor Strategies.*
 > GitHub Repository: [https://github.com/cclemente/Inferring-Predation-and-Locomotor-Strategies](https://github.com/cclemente/Inferring-Predation-and-Locomotor-Strategies)